Do I Need to Remove My Wisdom Teeth?

 Should I Have My Wisdom Teeth Removed?

-During your routine dental visits your dentist may take an X-ray periodically to evaluate for the presence and alignment of your wisdom teeth.
+During your routine dental visits, your dentist may take an X-ray periodically to evaluate the presence and alignment of your wisdom teeth and get to know the shape of your mouth.
 Your dentist may refer you to an oral surgeon for further evaluation.
-Usually your teeth are recommended for extraction before a problem develops to avoid more painful complicated extraction in the future.
+If there seems to be any problem with the wisdom tooth or the X-rays reveal that their removal may be important, then the patient must opt for wisdom tooth extraction.
+Usually, your teeth are recommended for extraction before a problem develops to avoid more painful complicated extraction in the future.
 Removal is easier when you’re younger because the teeth roots are not fully developed and the bone is less dense.
 When older, the recovery and healing time tend to be longer.

 The ease at which your oral surgeon can extract your wisdom teeth depends on their position and stage of development.
 A wisdom tooth that has fully erupted through the gum can be extracted easily.
 However, a wisdom tooth that is embedded in the jawbone will require an incision into the gums.